ohmyshake/programming-tutorial/book/programming_environment/Julia.md

     jill switch 1.6
     ```

-::::{dropdown} Do you know how to uninstall
+::::{dropdown} Do you know how to uninstall julia?
 :color: info
 :icon: info